RamuneSodaa/3307Projcet/README.md

 ### TO-DO List

 2. UML Diagrams
-Submit finalized UML diagrams that accurately reflect your complete system design:
-(Feel free to submit the same diagrams from Deliverable 2 if no changes were made.
-Diagrams are meant to help reviewers understand your thought process, flow, and design considerations.
-Keep in mind that these diagrams may evolve as your software design transitions and matures.)
 • Class Diagrams: Include all classes, attributes, methods, and relationships such as inheritance, aggregation, and composition.

 • Sequence Diagrams: Show interactions between objects for key system processes.

 • Use Case Diagrams: Provide a high-level overview of user interactions and system functionality.

-3. Documentation
+4. Documentation
-Provide a comprehensive and well-structured documentation package to be submitted on
-BrightSpace:
 • Design Documentation:
-o Explain your system’s overall architecture. o Discuss how OOD principles were applied and their role in achieving a scalable, maintainable, and efficient design.
+  \to Explain your system’s overall architecture.
+  \to Discuss how OOD principles were applied and their role in achieving a scalable, maintainable, and efficient design.
 • Design Patterns:
 o Justify your choice of design patterns and describe how they improved the system.